37 Quick & Easy Brain Breaks for Kids

 Let your child color a picture (or a piece of a picture).
 This is a relaxing way to get creative juices flowing.
 Plus, they can display the final product when they’re done!

-Use a coloring page like the one below, or give your child a blank piece of paper to draw their own picture.
+Use a coloring page or give your child a blank piece of paper to draw their own picture.

 5. Deep breathing